dribdat/design/Whitepaper/README.md

 ### Mobile app

-While featuring a robust and mobile-ready user interface, the overall User Experience is currently underwhelming.
-Our project has not yet the benefit of a dedicated effort in UX engineering, and at the moment caters perhaps more to the needs of grassroots communities who prefer a simple, familiar interface.
-If it is to be desired that an application is more in the foreground and engaged with by users, check out the [backboard](https://github.com/dribdat/backboard) project which we started in response to requests for a smoother user interface for participants.
-It is based on a mobile-first client/server [architecture](https://github.com/dribdat/design/blob/master/Technical%20guide%20final.pdf), and as a custom app, allows completely flexible customization and branding.
+While featuring a robust and mobile-ready user interface, the overall User Experience is basic and familiar to many of our users who are users of Twitter, GitHub and similar online apps.
+Our project has made small but significant UX engineering efforts, while catering perhaps more to the needs of grassroots communities who prefer a simple, "no-frills" interface.
+If you desire an application is more in the foreground and engaged with by users, check out the [backboard](https://github.com/dribdat/backboard) project which we started in response to requests for a smoother mobile UI for participants.
+It is a [Vue.js](https://vuejs.org/) project based on a client/server [architecture](https://github.com/dribdat/design/blob/master/Technical%20guide%20final.pdf), and as a custom app, allows completely flexible customization and branding.

 ![](images/backboard.jpg)
 _Screenshot of a [backboard deployment](https://backboard.vercel.app)_

 ### Integrations

 In running hackathons, we are used to relying on a bunch of complementary tools.
 The organizing teams often use cloud tools, spreadsheets and calendars to make drafts and detailed plans.
 Clearly, the goal should not be to replace all of this with a new "[15th competing standard](https://xkcd.com/927/)".
-Integration with Web tools like wikis and docs is already at the core, so it's easy to make dribdat a part of the workflow.
-For example, we have run events where all the content is maintained in Google Docs and Google Calendar, and just imported automatically into dribdat.
+Integration with Web tools like wikis and docs is already at the core, with the goal of making it easy to put dribdat into your workflow.
+For example, we have run events where all the content is maintained in Google Docs and Google Calendar, and then just synced into dribdat.
+Other sites are successful in leveraging Airtable, GitHub and Microsoft Teams for content and user experience integration.

 ### Support channels

-At this time, commercial support is limited.
-The code base has developed organically using crowdsourced requirements.
+The code base of dribdat has developed organically using crowdsourced requirements.
 At time of writing, there is no broadly available Platform as a Service or a service provider running instances on demand.
 We believe there is a need for this and are taking steps in this direction.
 We are also involved in wider attempts to build scalable "operating systems" for hackathons.

 While setting up a small dribdat instance is easy and should be enough for a few teams to get started, the organizers of large events typically rely on more advanced support.
 Vendors who want to fully support dribdat should have experience with Python, OAuth and Web APIs, and be able to provide advice on how best to plug dribdat into your collaboration infrastructure.
 Notes on the architecture and supporting dribdat can be found in the [documentation](https://github.com/dribdat/dribdat/tree/main/docs).